 The return leg saw complete command from the home side.
 Two goals from Platini and one from Tardelli meant that Juventus would head into the last four of the European Cup, where Polish side Widzew Łódź awaited.
 They were unchallenged in the home leg, winning 2-0 and were able to pull off a 2-2 draw in the away leg with Platini and Rossi on the scoresheet again.
 Juventus were in the European Cup final.

 While their European ambition was on track, Juve’s league form was erratic.
-Roma, with the drive of star-striker Paulo Roberto Falcão, were finally playing to their full potential.
+Roma, with the drive of star man Paulo Roberto Falcão, were finally playing to their full potential.
 Despite overcoming Roma’s challenge, Juventus were unable to get the better of lowly sides like Avellino and Pisa.
-It was their inconsistent from that serenaded their campaign that resulted in them failing to retain their championship.
+It was their inconsistent form that resulted in them failing to retain their championship.

 Old Trafford was the destination for the semi-final clash, and Manchester United were historically Juve’s toughest opponents.
-Ron Atkinson’s United side were going through an inconsistent patch domestically, but had enough talent amongst their ranks with players like the non-stop Bryan Robson and flamboyant Norman Whiteside.
+Ron Atkinson’s United were going through an inconsistent patch domestically but had enough talent amongst their ranks with players like the non-stop Bryan Robson and flamboyant Norman Whiteside.

 The Bianconeri got an early away goal after some shoddy defending.
 United defender Graeme Hogg had a scuffle at the back with Rossi, who eventually put the ball over the line and into the net to give Juventus the lead.
 However, Alan Davies’ equaliser 20 minutes later put the game up in the air again, and it remained that way with Juventus having the upper hand.